Mastering the Salesforce IoT Platform: A Step-by-Step Guide for Developers

 The second offering provided by Salesforce is the IOT explorer.
 This option is built on the Force.com platform and will be the focal point for this article ahead.
 It’s available to all developers as a part of their winter 18 release, and developers can get the latest updates from the website itself.

-Power of Salesforce IoT: Streamlining Workflow Automation
+Power of Salesforce IoT Platform: Streamlining Workflow Automation

 Salesforce gets data input from connected devices in the ecosystem and has predefined rules and logic to trigger an action.
 This input-output relationship makes it easier for developers to create IOT experiences that scale better.